jackrifkin/scraibble/README.md

    Replace the above index URL with whichever version of Pytorch corresponds to your drivers, you can check at [this website](https://pytorch.org/get-started/locally/)

 ## Running the Program
+This program requires that you have the SOWPODS.txt file in your project locally.
+Since the file is too large to include on GitHub, please download it and place it in your repo from [this link](https://www.dropbox.com/scl/fi/eqe4laac3x49mhoafwt83/SOWPODS.txt?rlkey=906lkevkje72ihsyskgoqymd4&st=l0xqxnzv&dl=0)

 To run the gradient descent program, run `py3 .\descent_training.py`